whyvez/auth0-angular/README.md

   });
   ```

+  > More details about the parameters for the [Auth0 Login Widget](https://docs.auth0.com/login-widget2) and [auth0.js](https://github.com/auth0/auth0.js).

 6. Use the `auth.profile` object to show user attributes in the view.
   ```js
   myApp.controller('RootCtrl', function ($scope, $location, $http, auth) {